Neuwied: Public transport

 Within the bounds of Neuwied are two railway stations, Neuwied and Engers on the Right Rhine line, and a third station is under consideration by the state agency for northern commuter railway services (SPNV Nord), which is responsible for the service on the railway lines connecting to Koblenz Hauptbahnhof in the south and Köln Hauptbahnhof in the north.
 Via either of those stations, the German high-speed rail network and the InterCity network are accessible.
-Daytime service include the following:
+Daytime service includes the following: